Facilitated by: S. Emsaki

 *Sessions are available virtually or in person in the NYC area, depending on availability and preference.
 Rates are determined by session format (hourly or package) and the participant’s scope and needs.*

-Academic/Extended/Large Group Workshop
+Academic/Extended/Large Group Workshops

 Testimonials